cityofaustin/open-dataset-pipeline/readme.md

 This space is for collaborating about open datasets that have been approved for development by the City of Austin.
 In this repo, each new dataset is represented by an issue.

 #### To suggest a new dataset...
-please visit the repo for open-data-suggestions [here](https://github.com/cityofaustin/open-data-suggestions), where we have a process for receiving and reviewing new suggestions.
+please visit the repo for open-data-suggestions [here](https://github.com/cityofaustin/open-data-suggestions), where we are building a process for receiving and reviewing new suggestions.

 #### To view datasets currently in development...
 have a look at the issues section [here](https://github.com/cityofaustin/new-dataset-pipeline/issues).